rocky-linux/documentation/docs/guides/web/caddy.md

 sudo dnf install -y epel-release
 ```

-Then install the `caddy` web server:
+Next, install the `caddy` web server:

 ```bash
 sudo dnf install -y caddy
 ```

-## Configuring the Firewall
+## Configuring the firewall

-If you try to view a web page at your machine’s IP address or domain name from another computer, you’re probably going to get nothing.
-Well, that’ll be the case as long as you have a firewall up and running.
+If you try to view a web page at your machine’s IP address or domain name from another computer, you are probably going to get nothing.
+That will be the case if you have a firewall up and running.

-To open up the necessary ports so that you can actually "see" your web pages, we will use Rocky Linux's build-in firewall, `firewalld`.
+To open up the necessary ports so that you can actually "see" your web pages, you will use Rocky Linux's build-in firewall, `firewalld`.
 The `firewalld` command for doing this is `firewall-cmd`.

-In order to open up the `http` and `https` services, which is of course the services that handles web pages, run this:
+To open up the `http` and `https` services, the services that handles web pages, run:

 ```bash
 sudo firewall-cmd --permanent --zone=public --add-service=http
 sudo firewall-cmd --permanent --zone=public --add-service=https
 ```

-Let’s break this down:
+Breaking this down:

-* The `-–permanent` flag tells the firewall to ensure this configuration is used every time the firewall is restarted and when the server is restarted.
+* The `-–permanent` flag tells the firewall to apply this configuration every time the firewall restarts, and when the server restarts.
-* `–-zone=public` tells the firewall to take incoming connections to this port from everyone.
+* `–-zone=public` tells the firewall to allow incoming connections to this port from everyone.
-* Lastly, `--add-service=http` and `--add-service=https` tells `firewalld` to let all HTTP and HTTPS traffic through to the server.
+* Lastly, `--add-service=http` and `--add-service=https` tells `firewalld` to pass all HTTP and HTTPS traffic to the server.

 These configurations won’t take effect until you force the issue.
-To do that, tell `firewalld` to relead its configurations, like so:
+To do that, tell `firewalld` to reload its configurations:

 ```bash
 sudo firewall-cmd --reload